 I sat up and let him continue his scan for a few minutes more before he stopped and nodded, "Master Black, I can find no other ailments on yourself at this time that will not naturally fix themselves on their own as you age and grow.
 With your permission I would begin your magical scan to test your magical core and check for any latent magical abilities." he asked politely.

 I swallowed slightly, a little nervous and nodded, "Yes please continue healer Bolgrif."
 I instructed as politely as I could back.

-Bolgrif nodded back and raised his wand as he started to chant again.
-This time his wand tip glowing a bright blue instead of the white glow from before, and slowly as he continued the glow separated and small orbs of light broke off and changed colour for reasons I couldn't identify.
+Bolgrif nodded back and raised his hand as he started to chant again.
+This time his claw tips began glowing a bright blue instead of the white glow from before, and slowly as he continued the glow separated and small orbs of light broke off and changed colour for reasons I couldn't identify.
 Although apparently they were important as with each one Bolgrif raised an eyebrow and looked a little more excited as he continued.
 By the end there were three small lights in front of me, one a bright blue, the other a bright silver and a third a bright green.